 Research also shows that marital tension is linked to medical conditions.
 In fact, research has shown that couples who are under more marital tension have a faster deterioration in health than those who are in happy relationships.

-Your emotional and physical health are important, so if it means leaving your marriage, so be it.
+Overall, Your emotional and physical health is important, so if it means leaving your marriage, so be it.